 Terrain: Upper elevation terrain exposed to wind

 Likelihood (Human Triggered): Possible, (elevating to Likely on Friday)

 Size: Small – Large

-Danger Trend: Increasing
+Danger Trend: Increasing through Friday

 Forecaster Confidence: Fair